IJHack/QtPass/README.md

 **Dependencies**

-* QtPass requires Qt 5.10 or later
+* QtPass requires Qt 5.10 or later (Qt 6 works too)
 * The Linguist package is required to compile the translations.
 * For use of the fallback icons the SVG library is required.